LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Option 2 – Sales Navigator filters: Group filter

-If you have Sales Navigator, you can go ahead and find members of different LinkedIn groups through Sales Navigator filters.
-Unlike other LinkedIn users, you’ll have the option to further narrow down LinkedIn group members to fit your search criteria even better by applying other filters.
+You can find members of different LinkedIn groups through Sales Navigator filters.
+Unlike other LinkedIn users, you can narrow down LinkedIn group members further to fit your search criteria even better by applying other filters.

 #1 Open Lead Filters